Sign up for this Superfund site’s mailing list

 EPA believes that fill material potentially containing elevated levels of BaP, lead or arsenic from nearby industrial facilities was brought onto some residential properties for development and to mitigate flooding.
 It was originally thought that contamination was from air deposition.

 EPA proposed the site for listing on the Superfund program’s National Priorities List on September 22, 2014.
-EPA is leading site cleanup efforts in consultation with the Alabama Department of Environmental Management.
-EPA is negotiating with five potentially responsible parties (PRPs) to recover cleanup costs that have been paid through taxpayer funding.
+EPA is leading site cleanup efforts.
+EPA is negotiating with potentially responsible parties (PRPs) to recover cleanup costs that have been paid through taxpayer funding.

 What Has Been Done to Clean Up the Site?